mum0n/model_size/docs/size_structured_model_snowcrab.md

 ## 2. Inference of modal sizes

-For each sex, instar, maturity group, identify modal size.
-This is done with **Kernel Mixture Models (KMMs)** which can decompose the size structure at the level of each observation event.
-The modes and distributional parameters of the kernel mixture model are then modeled in space and time using a statistical spatiotemporal model.
-These are then reconstituted in the sampling domain to provide a model-based (weighted) size structure, that accounts for these biases as much as possible through the use of environmental covariates as well as spatial and spatiotemporal random effects to absorb the unmeasured biases.
+Our task is to develop a stage-based (sex, instar, maturity group) representation of snow crab.
+To do this, we now turn our attention to identifying modal size groups associated with each such stage.
+Using the selectivity-corrected or selectivity-uncorrected size distributions from section 1 as a basis (or, though it is not recommended, even with crude size-frequency distributions, that is exchangeable *iid* assumptions), we turn to *Kernel Mixture Models (KMMs)* to help decompose the size structure.

+To do this, *apriori* information is required with regards to the approximate location of the mode of each stage.
+This is obtained by tracking growth/moult increments from laboratory rearing, mark-recapture or inferred from a population level assessment of size structure.
+For snow crab, simulating the natural environment in tanks is difficult, with high natural mortality, and resource intensive; while mark-recapture of immature crab is not possible due to difficulties of tag retention through semi-annual to bi-annual molting frequencies.
+As such, here, we focus upon the a population level inference.

-From these simple kernel density representations of size frequency at small area unit scale, determine the magnitudes of  modes.
-This is done as there may be regional and time-dependent changes in modal sizes (year-classes)
+Specifically, we use a basic kernel density representations of size frequency at small area and time unit scale, to determine the statistical distribution of these modes.
+This is done as there may be regional and time-dependent changes in modal sizes (year-classes) due to strong environmental structure (temperature, depth, substrate, predator and prey fields, etc.).
+Once identified, we can proceed by either a continuous representation (*Kernel Mixture Models*, KMMs) of the overall-size structure or discretized by "knife-edge" cuts to the size classes associated with each stage.

+### Computation

-#### Analysis of size structure .. tests
+#### Size structure with knife-edge cuts

+Use of *apriori* information to classify individuals is a common technique.

 ```{r}